Drivetrain#

 The Set Drive Timeout block is used to set a time limit for Drivetrain movement commands.

-The Drivetrain’s time limit is used to prevent Drivetrain blocks that do not reach their target position from blocking the execution of other blocks in the stack.
+The Drivetrain’s time limit is used to prevent Drivetrain blocks that do not reach their target position from waiting the execution of other blocks in the stack.

 For instance, if a 123 Robot is unable to reach its target position because it encounters an obstacle like a wall, the Drivetrain block will continue running indefinitely.
 This would prevent any subsequent blocks in the stack from executing.
 By setting a time limit, the Drivetrain block will automatically stop after the specified duration, allowing the code to proceed to the next block even if the target position is not reached.